iimahdii/Yield-stability-analysis/README.md

 ## Crop Yield Data

-The dataset has been taken from Brain Hung's [Crop Yield Prediction] implemented for Google Colab with 🐍 pyton and 🌕 Jupyter.
+The dataset has been taken from Brain's Crop Yield Prediction implemented for Google Colab with 🐍 pyton and 🌕 Jupyter.

 ## Dataset